MARY ELIZA MAHONEY

-Born on May 7th, 1845 - January 4th, 1926.
-She was the first black woman to complete the nursing training and graduate in 1879.
-She was the first to be able to work as a professional nurse in the United States.
+Mary Eliza Mahoney was the first Black woman to complete the nursing training and graduate in 1879.
+She was also the first Black woman to be able to work as a professional nurse in the United States.

 May 9th, 1973: Black Nurses Association of Greater Cincinnati, Inc. with ten charter members was incorporated.